ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

     parsing, then the external reporting arrangement was authorized by the Report Receiver.

-8. If a "rua" or "ruf" tag is thus discovered, replace the corresponding value extracted from the domain's DMARC policy record with the one found in this record.
+8. If a "rua" tag is thus discovered, replace the corresponding value extracted from the domain's DMARC policy record with the one found in this record.
 This permits the Report Receiver to override the report destination.
 However, to